octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 A migration defines:

 * the initial storage
-* how the contracts are deployed: order, networks, accounts
+* the contract deployment steps: order, networks, accounts

 #### Importing the smart contract to deploy